fleschutz/CWTS/README.md

 Installation
 -------------

-1. Download and unpack CWTS.zip
+1. Clone or download the CWTS repository
 2. Edit CMakeLists.txt and adapt (1) and (2)
 3. Execute "cmake .; make" and enjoy the compiler warnings: the more the better!